 Let me explain.
-The ABC Prayer is not in the Bible, and it was created as a way to give people a method for starting a relationship with Jesus.
-It is very easy to understand, and thus some have said that it is good for kids.
+The ABC Prayer is not in the Bible; it was created as a way to give people a method for starting a relationship with Jesus.
+Because it is easy to grasp, some have said that it is good for kids.
 That very well may be true.
 We should not, however, give kids or anyone, a false idea that all God wants them to do is say a prayer.
 The Sinner’s Prayer might actually give them the wrong idea, as if God wants us to say certain words.

 So what does God want?
 Is there one specific way that people come to follow and believe in Jesus?
 No. People through the ages have come to Christ in so many ways.
-That is okay.
-In the Bible we see many different ways that people come to believe in and follow God.
+We need to see that as okay.
+In the Bible there are many different ways that people come to believe in and follow God.
 There is no one way.

 I recently read the story of James Bryan Smith who, after reading a book by CS Lewis, came to believe in the resurrection of Jesus, and decided to follow Jesus.
 He and his friends started reading the Gospels, and as a result their lives were changing.
 Several of their friends also became Christians.

 Then Smith met a guy in a college campus ministry who asked Smith if he ever prayed the Sinner’s Prayer.
-He said he never heard of it.
+Smith had to admit that he never heard of it.
 The campus minister was aghast, and responded, “Well, then, you are not saved and doomed to hell.”
 Smith explained how he had been reading the Gospels, how his life was changing and how he was interacting with Jesus every day.
 The campus minister said, “Nice story, but if you die tonight, you would go to hell.”

-Smith believed the campus minister, and prayed the prayer, and it seemed to him that this version of the Jesus story was all over the place.
-It was a story of “rotten sinners, an angry God, a sacrificial Son, and the constant battle to make it to heaven in the end.”
-One day, he says, he came to the realization that he hated being a Christian.
-Clearly the Sinner’s Prayer was detrimental to Smith.
+Smith believed the campus minister, and prayed the prayer.
+As the weeks and months went by, it seemed to him that this version of the Jesus story was all over the place.
+He describes is as a story of “rotten sinners, an angry God, a sacrificial Son, and the constant battle to make it to heaven in the end.”
+One day, he writes, he came to the realization that he hated being a Christian.
+The Sinner’s Prayer was detrimental to Smith.
 I would suggest that it has been likewise for many others, misleading them about what it means to be in relationship with Jesus.

 So if it is not a Sinner’s Prayer, where can we go in the Bible to guide into understanding what it means to begin a relationship with Jesus?

 I would recommend that we look at Jesus, and his approach to the disciples.
 Remember how he started his relationship with them?
 He said two words: “Follow me.”
 That was it.
-The concept of “believe in me” was a part of his teaching to the disciples, as we see that especially in the Gospel of John.
+The concept of “believe in me” was a part of his teaching to the disciples, which is especially noticeable in the Gospel of John.
 The disciples’ true belief in Jesus, however, only came after the resurrection.
 Three years of ministry later!

 Think about it.
-Through the three years they followed Jesus, during which time they were doing all the work of ministry: healing, exorcism, preaching, but they still didn’t fully believe.
+Through the three years they followed Jesus, during which time they were doing all the work of ministry like healing, exorcism, and preaching, they still didn’t fully believe.
 How do we know this?
 Because when the end came, at his arrest in the Garden, what do we see?
-Judas betrayed him, Peter, the leader who boldly proclaimed belief just a few hours before, ended up denying him three times, and all the rest ran away in fear.
+Judas betrayed Jesus; Peter, the leader who boldly proclaimed belief just a few hours before, ended up denying him three times; and all the rest ran away in fear.
 It was after Jesus’ resurrection when their belief was solidified, and they never turned back, even giving their lives sacrificially to follow him.
 What that means is that for the disciples, following Jesus came first, believing in him came second.